Stabiliser Cattle Problems – Busting the Myths

 Stabilisers are not as shapely as continentals

-Again, this is another belief that is based in truth.
+Again, this is another belief that is based on truth.
 In fact, this is often said to deride Stabiliser cattle, but we don’t find it derisory at all.

 It is true that if you like your bulls to look like Arnold Schwarzenegger circa 1974, Stabiliser cattle might not be for you.

-But just like Arnold’s Mr Olympia-winning physique, some things are best for show!
+But just like Arnold’s Mr Olympia-winning physique, some things are best for the show!

 If, however, you want an efficient, profitable animal suited to the commercial world, Stabilisers very definitely are for you.

-As a moderate sized animal, Stabiliser bulls have high fertility and good feet, enabling them to bull a large number of cows.
-Cows birth easily making for efficient calving with far less problems.
+As a moderate-sized animal, Stabiliser bulls have high fertility and good feet, enabling them to bull a large number of cows.
+Cows birth easily making for efficient calving with far fewer problems.